For many years, Germany has been one of the most popular expat destinations in Europe, but living in Germany also comes with its challenges.

 + PRO: Excellent public transport options

-- CON: Cycling not that straightforward
+- CON: Cycling is not that straightforward

 Expat Health Insurance